-Your doctor determines your breast cancer treatment options based on your type of breast cancer, its stage and grade, size, and whether the cancer cells are sensitive to hormones.
-Your doctor also considers your overall health and your own preferences.
+Your doctor will determines the best possible treatment options based on your types of Breast cancer, its grade, size and stage, and whether the cancer cells are sensitive to hormones.

-Most women undergo surgery for breast cancer and many also receive additional treatment after surgery, such as chemotherapy, hormone therapy or radiation.
-Chemotherapy might also be used before surgery in certain situations.
+Most women undergo surgery for breast cancer and many also receive additional treatment after surgery, such as Radiation therapy, chemotherapy and hormone therapy.
+Chemotherapy and Radiation Therapy might also be used before surgery in certain situations.

 Complications of breast cancer surgery depend on the procedures you choose.
 Breast cancer surgery carries a risk of pain, bleeding, infection and arm swelling (lymphedema).